-There are 120,000,000 shares of Class A and 10,000,000 shares of Class B common stock authorized at a par value of \$.01 per share.
+There are 2,000,000 shares each of Class A and Class B common stock authorized at a par value of \$.01 per share.
 The Class B common stock is identical to the Class A common stock, except for voting and conversion rights.
 The holders of Class B common stock have no voting rights.
 With certain exceptions, Class B common stock may be converted, at the option of the holder, into the same number of shares of Class A common stock.
 No Class B common stock was outstanding at December 31, 1997.